 Applicants must meet the admissions standards of the Graduate School and the School of Social Work.
 Eligibility for admission to the Graduate Certificate is limited to those holding a graduate degree from an accredited educational institution or actively pursuing a graduate degree at Wayne State University.
 There is a three-year time limit in which to meet certificate program requirements.

 Candidates must successfully complete twelve credits of approved courses for the gerontology graduate certificate.
-Coursework consists of one core course, the Introduction to Gerontology (SW 7995), and nine additional credits in three other categories.
+Coursework consists of one core course, the Introduction to Gerontology (SW 7995), and nine additional credits chosen from three other categories.
 During the personal interview the student and the advisor for the certificate program will develop the Plan of Work for coursework based on the student's background, areas of concentration, and career goals.
 Most students enroll in one or two courses per term.
 Courses are offered by departments throughout the University and most are offered once per year.
 Up to nine of the twelve credits may by applied to both the certificate and a graduate degree, subject to approval of the relevant academic department and the certificate program coordinator.
 All coursework must be completed in accordance with the academic procedures of the School of Social Work and the Graduate School governing graduate scholarship and degrees, respectively.

 If the student has already completed a master's degree, the certificate is awarded when the student has met all the certificate requirements.
 If the student is earning the certificate concurrently with a master's degree, the certificate is awarded when all the requirements of the certificate and the degree have been met.